by Assistant Fitness & Marketing Director, Rachael Ling

 Why is Calorie Budget Important?

-Just like a financial budget is important to get a grasp on the “bigger” picture and aid in financial success, so is creating a calorie budget.
+Just like a financial budget is important to get a grasp on the “bigger” picture and aid in financial long-term success, so is creating a calorie budget relative to health and wellness goals.
 It is important to understand where your “money” or calories are going in order to be successful in either endeavor.
 Here is an easy breakdown most will understand:

 Maintain Body Weight: Calories In = Calorie Out